Configuring Hikari Connection Pool with Spring Boot

 In this article, we will learn the steps to configure Hikari with Spring Boot.
 We will cover steps to configure Hikari for both Spring Boot 1 and Spring Boot 2 application.

-HikariCP is a reliable, high-performance JDBC connection pool.
-It is much faster, lightweight and have better performance as compare to other connection pool API.
-Because of all these compelling reasons, HikariCP is now the default pool implementation in Spring Boot 2.
-In this article, we will have a closer look to configure Hikari with Spring Boot.
+HikariCP is a reliable, high-performance production ready jdbc connection pool.
+It is much faster, lightweight and has better performance as compare to other connection pool API.
+Because of all these compelling reasons, HikariCP is now the default connection pool implementation in Spring Boot 2.
+In this article, we will have a closer look to configure Hikari with Spring Boot application and some configurations to get the high performance connection pool.

 <dependency>